sergey-arkhipov/rails-nvim/README.md

 - views (Eview)
 - tests specs (Espec)

+Pass new name to create new file.
+Just now simply create file without standard boilerplate

 The logic of transition to A (alternative) and R (related) files is partially implemented.
 For example, the controller file for this model is called from the model file.